emotz/passwordkeeper/README.md

 If your operation system is `Windows 10 Pro` and your processor supports `Hyper-V` technology, you can install `Docker for Windows` from [here](https://docs.docker.com/docker-for-windows/install/).
-Reccomends to install `stable` version.
+It is recommended to install `stable` version.

 Else, you must install `Docker Toolbox` from [here](https://docs.docker.com/toolbox/toolbox_install_windows/).
 After install for checking docker workability you can enter windows command line and then